Expectant & Parenting Youth In Foster Care

 As the work moves forward, the network will share updates on strategies, challenges and results of their efforts to address the special needs of pregnant and parenting youth and their children.

-Pregnant and Parenting Youth in Foster Care Part II: A Guide on Effective Programs, Curricula and Other Resources - This guide includes information on effective programs, curricula and other resources available to address the needs of young families.
+This guide includes information on effective programs, curricula and other resources, highlighting the result(s) that each seeks to impact to address the needs of young families.

 CSSP has launched a series of issue briefs intended to ask questions, share information and dig deeper into key issues affecting pregnant and parenting foster youth and their children.